dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

   400628    400644     5          <== LBR TOS
 ```

 Given that information, we know that there was one occurrence when the basic block that starts at offset `400618` was executed in 5 cycles.
-If we collect enough samples, we could plot a probability density function of the latency for that basic block.
+If we collect enough samples, we could plot a probability density chart of latency for that basic block.

 The example of such chart is shown in Figure @fig:LBR_timing_BB.
 It was compiled by analyzing all LBR entries that satisfy the rule described above.
 The way to read this chart is as follows: it tells what was the rate of occurence of a given latency value.
 For example, the basic block latency was measured to be exactly 100 cycles roughly 2% of the time, 14% of the time we measured 280 cycles and never did we see anything between 150 and 200 cycles.
 Another way to read is: based on the collected data, what is the probability to see a certain basic block latency if you were to measure it.

 ![Probability density chart for latency of the basic block that starts at address `0x400618`.](../../img/pmu-features/LBR_timing_BB.png){#fig:LBR_timing_BB width=90%}

-We could clearly see two humps: a small one around 80 cycles (\circled{1}) and two bigger ones at 280 and 305 cycles (\circled{2}).
+We could clearly see two humps: a small one around 80 cycles \circled{1} and two bigger ones at 280 and 305 cycles \circled{2}.
 The block has a non-sequential load from a large array that doesn’t fit in CPU L3 cache, so the latency of the basic block largely depends on this load.
-Based on the chart we can conclude that the first spike (\circled{1}) corresponds to the L3 cache hit and the second spike (\circled{2}) corresponds to L3 cache miss where the load request goes all the way down to the main memory.
+Based on the chart we can conclude that the first spike \circled{1} corresponds to the L3 cache hit and the second spike \circled{2} corresponds to L3 cache miss where the load request goes all the way down to the main memory.

 This information can be used for a fine-grained tuning of this basic block.
 This example might benefit from memory prefetching, which we will discuss in [@sec:memPrefetch].
 Also, cycle count information can be used for timing loop iterations, where every loop iteration ends with a taken branch (back edge).